ebd622/java-samples/modularization/examples/07/README.md

       ```

       ```
-    This is ClientApp, it is a part of module com.myorg.theClient This is FirstApi, it is a part of module com.myorg.theFirstAPI
+    This is ClientApp, it is a part of module com.myorg.theApp This is FirstApi, it is a part of module com.myorg.theClientAPI
     ---Accessing Helper class and its methods
     com.myorg.impl.HelperImpl@65b54208
     Hello from HelperImpl